 The other name for colossal data engines are ERP systems.
 Post implementing an ERP system in your company, it may start with a sales order that would need to be processed.
 For this the system will mention the elements that have to be in place and the modules that have to be executed for the desired end result.

 However, an important aspect to ponder is that your company is not the only one to implement and use an ERP system.
 The suppliers and customers/ clients with whom you deal also might be having an ERP system in place and there are great chances that some departments in your company can work efficiently if integrated with them.
 For instance, online portals, point of sales (PoS) system, warehouse management system, transaction management system, etc. Basically, the course of action of integration involved is connecting with the individual systems to create an efficient working environment.
-And this ERP integration outside of your company helps in improved job efficiency and order fulfilment resulting in a win-win situation for all involved in the business.
+And this ERP integration outside of your company helps in improved job efficiency and order fulfillment resulting in a win-win situation for all involved in the business.
 Integration can be worked upon on segments including the sales and distribution, manufacturing, purchasing, inventory and many others.